Strolling through European Christmas Markets (part 1)

 London’s Christmas shopping season opens in November, when Regent Street ceremoniously switches on its Christmas lights for a pedestrian parade.
 London typically spreads out its Christmas cheer, from the official Norwegian fir on Trafalgar Square to the ice skating rink at Somerset House.
 Trees bedecked with fairy lights herald Hyde Park’s Winter Wonderland (mid-Nov. – early Jan.), which includes London’s largest outdoor skating rink, a toboggan slide, a Ferris wheel, carolers, and a traditional German Christmas market.
 More small markets spring up at the Natural History Museum, which installs a temporary ice rink (early Nov. -mid-Jan.); and the Greenwich Market (most of Dec.), also with a nearby ice rink.
 Christmas concerts abound, but it’s hard to resist the carol sing-along at the Royal Albert Hall (most of Dec.).

-Look For: The Tower of London’s Medieval Christmas (end of Dec.), a fanciful “historical” reimagining set in the 1284 court of Edward I, and the Great Christmas Pudding Race of costumed contestants treading an obstacle course around Covent Garden while balancing fruitcakes on spoons.
+The Tower of London’s Medieval Christmas (end of Dec.), a fanciful “historical” reimagining set in the 1284 court of Edward I, and the Great Christmas Pudding Race of costumed contestants treading an obstacle course around Covent Garden while balancing fruitcakes on spoons.

 Crafts stalls surround a glittering 100-foot Christmas tree on the Marienplatz, which is filled with Müncheners munching on sausages and reiber-datschi (potato pancakes), gulping glühwein, and crunching lebkuchen (gingerbread).
 Munich trains its next generation of marketers at the “Heavenly Workshop” in the Town Hall’s pub, where kids dress up as angels to practice arts, crafts, and the baking of traditional cookies.
 Every evening at 5:30, from the Friday before Advent to the night before Christmas, a brass band and Alpine choir peal out carols from the balcony of the neo-Gothic Rathaus (Town Hall).

-Look For: Small themed markets sprinkled around the city, including the famed Kripperlmarkt (Crib Market) on Rindermarkt, with Bavarian and Tyrolean Nativity figures, and a Medieval Market on Wittelsbacher Platz.
+Small themed markets sprinkled around the city, including the famed Kripperlmarkt (Crib Market) on Rindermarkt, with Bavarian and Tyrolean Nativity figures, and a Medieval Market on Wittelsbacher Platz.
 Also keep your eyes peeled for the Christmas tram that trundles through the old city serving spiced wine and gingerbread.

 Dates: Late Nov.–Dec.
 24